Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

 In this example, we will run a sample VASP recipe that will highlight the use of a more complicated configuration.

-First, prepare your `VASP_PP_PATH` environment variable in the `~/.bashrc` of your remote machine as described in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#pseudopotentials).
+First, prepare your `QUACC_VASP_PP_PATH` environment variable in the `~/.bashrc` of your remote machine as described in the [Calculator Setup guide](../../install/codes.md).
 When you're done, follow the steps below.

 === "Parsl"